New to Yoga Nova? Get Started!

 The teachers and staff at Yoga Nova are committed to offering you their very best in guiding you through your yoga practice and experience at the studio.
 Yoga Nova’s founders and husband and wife team, Lisa and Bo, believe whole-heartedly in the transformative power of yoga that they have experienced themselves and are honored to share it with others.

 Each month Yoga Nova hosts a class or workshop which will benefit a local non-profit organization.
 Some of the ones we have worked with are listed below.
 We are proud to be able to give back to our community and to help others in need!

 These are some questions we get all the time - you’re among friends!

 I’m new and scared, what class should I take?
-If you are a brand new student to yoga then we suggest you begin in the Fundamentals class.
-If you have a couple of yoga classes already under your belt or can’t make the Fundamentals class then feel free to try different styles with different teachers to see what speaks most to you.
-All of our all-levels classes are able to modified with clear cues from our teachers so that even more beginner students can feel safe and comfortable.
+If you are a brand new yoga student , begin in the Fundamentals class.
+If you have a couple of yoga classes already under your belt or can’t make the Fundamentals class, feel free to try different styles with different teachers to see what speaks most to you.
+Our all-levels classes are taught with clear cues so that even more beginner students can feel safe & comfortable.
 We offer the Intro Special ($25 for 2 weeks of unlimited classes) so that you can sample our schedule.

 I cant touch my toes, does that mean I shouldn’t do yoga?
 No!
 Most adults are not naturally flexible, we do yoga to become more flexible, not because we already are.
 Yoga is a wonderful complement to other forms of exercise such as running, cycling and strength-training, because all of those activities can make your body less mobile and inflexible, putting you at a greater risk of injury.
 Yoga can help to create endurance in the other activities you love doing as well as improve your focus and energy.